Joe Mamasela: Politics

-Mamasela became a student activist in his earlier year due to his interest in South African politics.
+Mamasela became a student activist in his earlier years due to his interest in South African politics.
 He later was promoted to the position of Secretary-General of the South African Student Movement at his school.
 The history of how Mamasela came to be an askari at Vlakplaas is contentious.
 Mamasela claims he joined the African National Congress in Botswana in 1977, after having been recruited by Snuki Zikalala, but was arrested by security police.
 Mamasela's account follows that he was tortured by the security police until he broke, giving information and agreeing to become an askari for the security force.

 An alternative account provided by journalist Jacques Pauw states that Mamasela became a police informant in 1979 after he had been arrested for housebreaking and theft.
 He then infiltrated the ANC in Botswana and underwent intelligence training.
 After his cover was blown, Mamasela escaped and joined the unit at Vlakplaas.